 - A. In accordance with the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees, compensation and directors' and supervisors' remuneration.
-The ratio shall not be lower than 3% for employees' compensation and shall not be higher than 3% for directors' remuneration. - B. For the years ended December 31, 2022 and 2021, employees' compensation was accrued at \$865 and \$0, respectively; while directors' remuneration were both accrued at \$0.
+The ratio shall not be lower than 3% for employees' compensation and shall not be higher than 3% for directors' remuneration. - B. For the years ended December 31, 2023 and 2022, employees' compensation was accrued at \$0 and \$865, respectively; while directors' remuneration were both accrued at \$0.
 The aforementioned amounts were recognised in salary expenses.

-The employees' compensation and directors' remuneration were estimated and accrued based on 3% and 0% of distributable profit of current year for the year ended December 31, 2022.
+No employees' compensation and directors' and supervisors' remuneration were estimated and accrued as the Company had operating losses for the year ended December 31, 2023.

-The 2021 employees' compensation and directors' remuneration resolved by the Board of Directors both amounted to \$0, which were in agreement with those amounts recognised in the 2021 financial statements.
+The 2022 employees' compensation and directors' remuneration resolved by the Board of Directors are \$865 and \$0, respectively, which were in agreement with those amounts recognised in the 2022 financial statements.